forderud/ComSamples/README.md

     * Or run `MyServerCpp.exe" /unregserver`  with admin privileges,
     * Or run `UNREGISTER.bat` with admin privileges.

-Server registration is only needed for on-demand loaded COM EXE servers and can be skipped if instead running the server in a background service that is auto-started.
-In that case, the TypeLib will still need to be registered.
+Server registration is primarily needed for on-demand loaded COM servers.
+It can be scaled down to just TypeLib registration if instead running the server in a background service that is started in advance.

 The client programs should output something resembling this:
 ```